29 August 2014

 Extremely attractive to bees.

 Maintenance: Easy if watered in dry weather.
-Grow in almost any soil but prefers humus-rich soil in partial shade.
+Grows in almost any soil but prefers humus-rich soil in partial shade.

 Tolerates: Shaw Island DEER.